 Prior to any construction activity, all trees to be removed must be identified on the approved Landscape Plan.
 At least 60% of all trees greater than four (4) caliper inches within the limits of construction must be protected before construction begins.
-In addition, the removal of any tree with a caliper of four inches (4") or larger, or of any specimen tree, must be specifically requested by the Owner and approved in writing by a City of Bee Cave's building official prior to any action being taken to remove the tree or to damage or disturb the tree in any way.
+In addition, the removal of any tree with a caliper of four inches (4") or larger, or of any specimen tree, must be specifically requested by the Owner and approved in writing by the design review committee.
 Removal of such trees without this approval is expressly prohibited.